msharma84/Technical_Concepts/Java.md

     stream.forEach(System.out::println);
    ```

-- How do you convert a stream back to a list?
+- How do you convert a stream back to a list

    ```
     Stream<Integer> stream = Stream.of(5,4,3,2,1);